-Eligible participants include graduate students in the last year of Ph.D. programs and first-year postdoctoral fellows interested in seeking academic positions in engineering and computer science as represented at Princeton University.
-Applicants must have an excellent record of research productivity and demonstrate the ability to develop a rigorous research program.
+Eligible participants include graduate students in the last year of Ph.D. programs, all postdoctoral fellows, and those early in their career in industry who are interested in seeking an academic position in engineering and computer science as represented at Princeton University.

 How to Apply

 Please provide your own contact information (email and phone number) along with your email expressing interest.
 If you are interested in learning more information and would like to receive the virtual meeting links, please reach out to Tess Hansen: firstname.lastname@example.org.

 - Enhance understanding of faculty roles and responsibilities